trsong/trsong.github.io/_posts/2021-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Nov 3, 2021 \[Medium\] K-th Missing Number in Sorted Array
+---
+> **Question:** Given a sorted without any duplicate integer array, define the missing numbers to be the gap among numbers.
+Write a function to calculate K-th missing number.
+If such number does not exist, then return null.
+>
+> For example, original array: `[2,4,7,8,9,15]`, within the range defined by original array, all missing numbers are: `[3,5,6,10,11,12,13,14]`
+> - the 1st missing number is 3,
+> - the 2nd missing number is 5,
+> - the 3rd missing number is 6

 ### Nov 2, 2021 LC 525 \[Medium\] Largest Subarray with Equal Number of 0s and 1s
 ---
 > **Question:** Given an array containing only 0s and 1s, find the largest subarray which contain equal number of 0s and 1s.
 Expected time complexity is O(n).